xingyingwang/smart_contracts/2024/seminar_1.md

 | | 0xA7 |  |
 | | | 435   |

+* 0.A-2) Identify the following binary, decimal and hexadecimal strings and convert them to all other bases:
+- 0x09
+- 0Xaf93Bfc4
+- 2
+- 0x00000078
+- 0000000010110111011

 * 0.B) Using the website block explorer https://blockchair.com/bitcoin/, take a look the latest block in Bitcoin.
 Select the hex string that is the block's header.
-Using whatever tools you like, convert this block header to binary and decimal.
+Using whatever tools you prefer, convert this block header to binary and decimal.

-* 0.C) Do the same for 0.B, as for block number 1 in Bitcoin, using https://blockchair.com/bitcoin/.
+* 0.C) Do the same for question 0.B, for the genesis block in Bitcoin, (You may use https://blockchair.com/bitcoin/).
 How do the numbers compare between 0.B and 0.C?
-Why is this?
+Why are the numbers so different?

 ---
 ## Part 1: Hash functions